Olive Philp Diary, 1919

 TUESDAY, 25

 Choring.
-Brock took clara to morning train then down to Boyd's with a pig.
-At {short form of name?} Riddals sale in afternoon.
+Brock took Clara to morning train then down to Boyd's with a pig.
+At Thos.
+Riddals sale in afternoon.
 Da trimming spruce Fine warm day.
-Looking a little lik rain in afternoon.
+Looking a little like rain in afternoon.

 WEDNESDAY, 26

 Done chores and took Molly to Ritches.
-Mr. Ritch {short form of borrowed or bought?} her $160. in forenoon Then cleaning up seed barley for Frank Short in a Went back to bush in afternoon and cut up some taps and brought up the saw.
+Mr. Ritch bo't her $160. in forenoon Then cleaning up seed barley for Frank Short in a Went back to bush in afternoon and cut up some taps and brought up the saw.
 Fine warm day.
 Heard Mr. Craig died on train on his way west.

 March THURSDAY, 27